fhirschmann/sleeptimer/README.md

 # halttimer

-Halttimer is a LIRC-aware timer with an on-screen-display that initiates a the shut down sequence after a preset amount of time.
+Halttimer is a LIRC-aware timer with an on-screen-display that initiates the shut down sequence after a preset amount of time.
 It can be controlled by a single button on an infrared remote control (via LIRC) or by a single key on a keyboard.